vo55my/vo55my/README.md

 ###

 <p align="left">Student majoring in informatics engineering from Pasundan University.
-Have a high interest in the world of front-end web development as well as knowledge of working with others and project collaboration with various teams from different backgrounds.</p>
+Have a high interest in the world of Front-End Web Development as well as knowledge of working with others and project collaboration with various teams from different backgrounds.</p>

 ###